OpenXPKI: History

 The OpenXPKI project commenced c.
 2005 and began to produce usable software from c.
 2010 but choose to take a precautionary approach with the first production level release in 2015.

 The approach taken was to create a modular system with most modules capable of being re-utilised in other systems - a Workflow engine centered approach.

 The software has been mostly written in Perl and designed to run on Unix-like operating systems such as FreeBSD and Linux.
 Database backends have been created for MySQL, PostgreSQL, the Oracle Database and IBM Db2.

 Technical

-After installation the software on the node is configured to act as a Certificate Authority (CA), Registration Authority (RA) or End-Entity Enrolement (EE) node.
+After installation the software on the node is configured to act as a Certificate Authority (CA), Registration Authority (RA) or End-Entity Enrollment (EE) node.

 One client implementation is a web frontend that allows end-users to access the OpenXPKI system using a web browser, and a command line interface also available for system administrators.
 OpenXKPI also has a SCEP interface available.